RafaGago/mini-async-log/README.md

 case.

-With 16 threads and 1M messages its throughput is around 70% better than "mal-blocking" and its worst-case latency is much worse.
+With 16 threads and 1M messages its throughput is around 70% better than "mal-blocking" and its worst-case latency is worse.
 Keep in mind that "mal-sync" doesn't use a bounded queue and its producers sleep under contention.

 On the 100k test, when the bounded queue versions of mal have enough room on the